Workplace Safety: OSHA and Personal Protective Equipment

 One of the most important acts of Congress ever to affect worker health and safety was the Occupational Safety and Health Act, signed into law by President Nixon in 1970.
 It established the Occupational Safety and Health Administration (OSHA), which is an agency of the Department of Labor.

-OSHA has broad powers to set standards for workplace safety, and one of its areas of administration is known as Personal Protective Equipment (PPE).
-According to their website, OSHA requires the use of appropriate PPE in the workplace, when engineering or administrative solutions are not available to reduce worker exposure to various hazards.
+OSHA has broad powers to set standards for workplace health and safety, and one of its areas of administration is known as Personal Protective Equipment (PPE).
+According to their website, OSHA regulations requires the use of appropriate PPE in the workplace when engineering or administrative solutions are not available to reduce worker exposure to various workplace hazards.
 Under current OSHA rules, it is up to an employer to decide if Personal Protective Equipment is necessary.

 What kind of protective safety wear might qualify as PPE?